-If 2020 & 2021 taught us anything, it’s that family fun is essential for our mental and physical health.
+If the last few years taught us anything, it’s that family fun is essential for our mental and physical health.
 Grab a sheet of paper and pencil and jot down some of the ideas we have below.

 It’s cold so why not check out some indoor fun?
 All About Kids, Bounce Back Gymnastics and Power & Grace Gymnastics have open gym times for a variety of ages.
 Play on the gymnastics floor, play basketball or swim in their fun indoor pool.
 Oldham County Parks & Rec also hosts its annual Father/Daughter dance this month.
 Put on your dancing shoes and make some memories.
 LaGrange Parks & Rec has several events going on this month to keep you active.

-Don’t forget that Yew Dell Botanical Gardens offers free admission starting in December until March 25th.
+Don’t forget that Yew Dell Botanical Gardens offers free admission starting in January until March 24th.
 Visitors can stop by Tuesday-Friday 10am-4pm.
 Walk around the gardens or hike back in the wooded trails.
 LaGrange’s Chocolate Crawl is a great way to see all that Main Street has to offer.

 This month, check out the Oldham County Schools Arts Center.
 They have classes for every age and host one day ceramic workshops too.
-For around $15, families can sit together and create.
-There are several live performances already on the calendar for 2022!
+There are several live performances already on the calendar for 2023!
 Check out the local talent.